Bondite or flexible primer for polyethylene

 It may just be a misspelling so people are referring to different products and we'll never find it.
 For example there is a "BondIt" and a "Bond It" and a "BondTite".

-However, you might consider Bulldog Tie Coat [linked by editor to product info at Amazon] or Krylon Fusion [linked by editor to product info at Amazon] , which is a paint designed specifically to be used on plastic.
+However, you might consider Bulldog Tie Coat [paid link to product info at Amazon] or Krylon Fusion [paid link to product info at Amazon] , which is a paint designed specifically to be used on plastic.
 Of course, all plastics are not created equal and Freeman may be right that neither these nor the mythical Bondite will adhere to polyethylene.
 Good luck.

 February 10, 2010